-Pronouns: she, her, hers Clinical Counselor Katelyn is a full-time clinician and clinical supervisor.
-She received her Master in Counseling Psychology from CU Denver and her Bachelor of Science in Psychology from Santa Clara University.
+Pronouns: she, her, hers Crisis Coordinator Katelyn is the crisis coordinator at the counseling center as well as a clinician and clinical supervisor.
+She received her Masters in Counseling Psychology from CU Denver and her Bachelor of Science in Psychology from Santa Clara University.
 Katelyn is a licensed professional counselor and specializes in individual adults who have been impacted by chronic or acute trauma, grief and loss, depression, and anxiety.

 Pronouns: she, her, hersPsychotherapist Kristen is a full-time licensed professional counselor and psychotherapist at the Counseling Center.
 Kristen received her Master of Education and Education Specialist in Mental Health Counseling from the University of Florida.
 She also received her BS in Psychology and BA in Sociology from the University of Florida.
 Kristen works with both individuals and groups and specializes in anxiety, depression, substance abuse concerns, radical self-acceptance and the use of creativity and mindfulness in therapy.